 This post is a long time coming!
 After living in Maryland for the last 20+ years (minus a brief stint in Charleston, SC), crab cakes have become one of my favorite foods.
 Crab cakes & football – it’s what Maryland does!

 The Eastern Shore is the ONLY place to get a good crab cake.
 I’ve ordered them in other cities (pre-Celiac diagnosis), and nothing compares!
-If you’re missing the Eastern Shore, love crab cakes, or just have a hankering to try an unbelievably good recipe, this one is it!
+If you’re missing the Eastern Shore and Chesapeake Bay area, love Maryland-style crab cakes, or just have a hankering to try an unbelievably good recipe, this one is it!
+Also, if you’ve been intimidated to make homemade crab cakes, don’t worry.
+These are incredibly simple to make!

 What Makes This Maryland Crab Cake Recipe so Great?

-These crab cakes are still as delicious as our favorite Maryland ones, but without the filler, gluten, and carbs!
+These crab cakes are still as delicious as our favorite Maryland ones, but with little filler, gluten, and carbs!
+They are made with simple ingredients and taste fresh and delicious.
 Also, if you’re looking for sauces with your crab cakes, I’ve got you covered!
 This recipe features three crab cake sauces: Cocktail Sauce, Tartar Sauce, and Lemon Garlic Aioli!
 Yum!

 four keto crab cakes on a white plate with a silver fork